fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 * `t`, `<F9>` - toggle, i.e. enable/disable breakpoint
 * `T` - toggle, i.e. enable/disable ALL breakpoints
 * `dd`, `<Del>` - delete the current breakpoint
+* `cc`, `C` - edit the current breakpoint options
 * `i`, `a`, `o` - add a new line breakpoint
 * `I`, `A`, `O` - add a new function breakpoint
 * `<Enter>` or double-click - jump to the line breakpoint

 A WinBar is provided (where supported) too.
-This adds functions like saving/restoring sessions and clearing all breakpoints too.
+This adds functions like saving/restoring sessions, clearing all breakpoints, and resetting the exception breakpoints options.

 ### Line breakpoints